CharlizeY/RecSysCourse/README.md

 # RecSysCourse
-Course Materials from the Udemy course 'Building Recommender Systems with Machine Learning and AI'.
+Course materials from the Udemy course 'Building Recommender Systems with Machine Learning and AI'.